pablodecm/phd_thesis/src/103_chapter_3.md

 infinite, of the possible space of functions.
 Regardless of the likelihood-free inference methods considered
-(see [Section @sec:stat_inf]), the need of a low-dimensional summary statistic is a direct consequence of the *curse of dimensionality*, because the number of simulated observations required to realistically model the probability density function or compute useful distance measures rapidly increases with the number of
+(see [Section @sec:stat_inf]), the need of a low-dimensional summary statistic can be thought as an effective consequence of the *curse of dimensionality*, because the number of simulated observations required to realistically model the probability density function or compute useful distance measures rapidly increases with the number of